calummoore/blog-product/content/blog/get-to-1-on-product-hunt/index.md

 * Never posted anything on Reddit
 * 0 existing users on the product

 A lot of platforms require you to have a *following*, *kudos* or whatever else they call it in order to get ahead — but not Product Hunt.
-It’s one of the few plaforms willing to surface content on the merit of the actual content — in fact it seems their algorithm actively encourages it.
+It’s one of the few platforms willing to surface content on the merit of the actual content — in fact it seems their algorithm actively encourages it.

 I’m not saying that having a following is bad — far from it — it definitely helps to have a following or existing audience!
 But it’s not entirely necessary and there are still ways to succeed if you don’t.

 Disclaimer: this guide does not guarantee your product will hit the top of Product Hunt, but it gives you the tools you need to give your product launch its fair chance.
-I’d also recommend checking out the more  [generic Product Hunt launch guide](https://blog.producthunt.com/how-to-launch-on-product-hunt-7c1843e06399) .
+I’d also recommend checking out the more generic [Product Hunt launch guide](https://blog.producthunt.com/how-to-launch-on-product-hunt-7c1843e06399) .

-### Launch something simple
+### The Product

 Because you don’t have a following or a set of existing users, you won’t be referring much traffic directly to your own Product Hunt product page, and so almost all of your upvotes will come from existing Product Hunt users hitting the homepage.

 And those existing users will only click into your product if the 160 character tagline is compelling.
 That’s pretty much the only chance you have to convince people to dig further and upvote.

 ![Webframe on PH](webframe-on-ph.png "Webframe on PH")

-So it’s absolutely vital that you launch something with a simple value proposition.
-Something where it is immediately obvious — what your product does and why it’s valuable.
+So it’s absolutely vital that you launch something with a simple value proposition and a fairly broad appeal.
+Something where it is immediately obvious — what your product does and why it’s valuable to the user.

 Here’s a good example.